lakmal-ya/ac-test/README.md

 ## Problem

-Make changes on the project to pass CI on GitHub Actions, without modifying or removing any lines of the original code.
+Make changes on the project to pass CI on GitHub Actions, without modifying or removing any lines in the original code.

 > **Warning**\
 > You may not ask someone for help or refer any forks of this repository.